Competitive Comparison

 Watermark and release proof options

 Advanced plans can help teams prove which protected output came from which release.
-Technical reviewers can inspect the public specification when needed.
+Security reviewers can inspect the public specification when needed.
 Spec › · Try it ›

 VM Bytecode (Beta)